-- Lack of alignment with recent updates to Chapter 12 and Appendix 6 of the Access Code. - The coverage of disconnected microgrids and stand-alone power systems is not clear. - Better linkage between Technical Rules and WEM Rules is required.
-Some authorizations are required to clarify requirements for coordination between Western Power as the Network Service Provider and AEMO. - As discussed in section 10.4 of this report, references to System Management need to be updated to reflect transfer of relevant functions to AEMO.
+- Lack of alignment with recent updates to Chapter 12 and Appendix 6 of the Access Code. - Better linkage between Technical Rules and WEM Rules is required.
+Some authorizations are required to clarify requirements for coordination between Western Power as the Network Service Provider and AEMO. - As discussed in section 9.4 of this submission, references to System Management need to be updated to reflect transfer of relevant functions to AEMO.